openframeworks/ofBook/20_intro_to_graphics/chapter.md

 ![Coordinate Systems](images/CoordSystemFiguresCombined.png "Combined three figures to save space in pandoc")

-To locate a point in the Cartesian coordinate system, we need to know three things.
+To locate a point in the Cartesian coordinate system, we need three things.
 First, we need a reference point, `(0, 0)`, the origin.
-Second, we need to know a pair of values, `(x, y)`, that tell us how far away our point is from the origin.
+Second, we need a pair of values, `(x, y)`, that tell us how far away our point is from the origin.
 Third, we need to know which directions are positive: positive x values are located to the right of the origin, and positive y values are above the origin.

 Computer graphics are based on this same system.
 If we want to draw something on the screen, we can specify the pixels where we want to draw with `(x, y)`.
 There are two twists.
-First, the `(0, 0)` point is the upper leftmost pixel.
+First, the `(0, 0)` point is the upper leftmost pixel of the screen.
 Second, the y axis is flipped such that the positive y direction is located below the origin.
 Our graphing paper would now look like in **figure x**.

-Let's zoom in on the top left of my screen (**figure x**), which happens to be my browser, we could see the pixels and identify there location in our new coordinate system.
+Let's zoom in on the top left of my screen (**figure x**), which happens to be my browser.
+We can see the pixels and identify their locations in our new coordinate system.
 The top left pixel is `(0, 0)`.
 The top left pixel of the blue calender icon (with the white "19") is `(58, 5)`.

-Now we have all the concepts needed to draw graphics to a screen, but we don't yet know the syntax.
-Time to start coding some basic shapes.
-Create a new openFrameworks project and call it something more imaginative than "BasicShapes."
-Open up the project in your preferred IDE **[point to roy's chapter]**.
+Now we know how to describe where to place shapes, it is time to start coding some basic shapes.
+Create a new openFrameworks project and call it "BasicShapes" (or something more imaginative).

-If we compile and run the project, we would see a gray screen.
-We are going to change that by drawing one of each of the basic shapes (on each frame).
+Open it up, then compile and run the project.
+We end up with a gray screen.
+We are going to change that by drawing one of each of the basic shapes.
 Open the source file, ofApp.cpp, and navigate to the `draw()` function.
 Add the following:

 	// Clear the screen with a black color ofBackground(0);